slatedocs/slate/source/includes/_role_permissions.md

 }

 ```
-This endpoint list role_permissions belongs to roles and permissions and return it
+This endpoint list all role permissions related to a given role

 ### HTTP Request